istio/istio.io/content/en/news/releases/1.31.x/announcing-1.31/change-notes/index.md

 concurrent with a ztunnel (re)connection could permanently block the ZDS server.
   ([Issue #1674](https://github.com/istio/ztunnel/issues/1674))

-- **Fixed** an issue where endpoint mTLS mode was not derived from the DestinationRule's top-level traffic policy when a targeted subset did not specify a TLS mode for the port.
+- **Fixed** an issue where endpoint mTLS mode was not derived from the `DestinationRule` top-level traffic policy when a targeted subset did not specify a TLS mode for the port.
-The subset traffic policy now correctly falls back to the DestinationRule-level TLS setting.
+  The subset traffic policy now correctly falls back to the `DestinationRule`-level TLS setting.

-- **Fixed** status reporting for certificate references in Gateway resources to comply with the Gateway API specification v1.5.0.
+- **Fixed** status reporting for certificate references in `Gateway` resources to comply with the Gateway API specification v1.5.0.
-It changes the Gateway status to report conditions of type ResolvedRefs and also adds extra details to the Accepted condition when it fails due to invalid or non-existent certificates.
+  It changes the `Gateway` status to report conditions of type `ResolvedRefs`, and also adds extra details to the `Accepted` condition when it fails due to invalid or non-existent certificates.

-- **Fixed** the `Accepted` condition on a Kubernetes Gateway to reflect the validity of its listeners.
-When one or more listeners are not accepted (for example, an unsupported listener protocol), the Gateway now reports the `ListenersNotValid` reason, and is only set to `Accepted=False` when none of its listeners are accepted.
-Previously the Gateway was always reported as `Accepted` regardless of its listeners.
+- **Fixed** the `Accepted` condition on a Kubernetes `Gateway` to reflect the validity of its listeners.
+When one or more listeners are not accepted (for example, an unsupported listener protocol), the `Gateway` now reports the `ListenersNotValid` reason, and is only set to `Accepted=False` when none of its listeners are accepted.
+Previously the `Gateway` was always reported as `Accepted` regardless of its listeners.

 - **Fixed** an issue where proxyless gRPC xDS clients could receive over-broad RDS `RouteConfiguration` responses from Istiod.

-- **Fixed** a bug where an internal listener was incorrectly created when the listener is of HTTPS or TLS but without a TLS section defined.
+- **Fixed** a bug where an internal listener was incorrectly created when the listener was of type HTTPS or TLS but had no TLS section defined.
   A following version of the Gateway API will [prevent](https://github.com/kubernetes-sigs/gateway-api/pull/4788) this combination of inputs from ever reaching a controller.
   ([Issue #60562](https://github.com/istio/istio/issues/60562))

 - **Fixed** config generation for sidecars prior to 1.29.2.